How to Draw Charts in Flutter

 We can also delegate some layers.
 For example, we have limited space on mobile where multiple charts in grid view might be overkill.
 That being said, we can delegate the facets layer to the developer.
 If necessary, it can be done using GridView and by adding multiple Chart widgets as children.

-Working on a custom solution
+Working on a custom solution for Flutter charts

-We wanted a simple chart that allows for a lot more UI customization.
+We wanted a simple Flutter chart that allows for a lot more UI customization.
 Making a scatter diagram or pie chart is technically possible using this lib, but it would require a lot of work.

 Back to The Grammar of Graphics, how could we use those layers, and what layers do we need to create simple charts?
-Following this will allow us to implement missing layers later if they are required.
+Following this will allow us to implement missing layers later if required.

 Data

-Now that we know how to make our chart, we can start handling the data layer.
+Now that we know how to make our Flutter chart, we can start handling the data layer.
 ChartData will map data to chart items.
 There is also ChartData.randomBarValues that helps with testing when adding charts.
 Chart data is handling aesthetics as well for now – it will try to display all of the data in the list and scale the chart accordingly.
-You can change that with exact value by specifying the axisMin and axisMax, or you can also just change valueAxisMaxOver.
-That will add ‘invisible’ data on max value, acting as ‘padding’ on current data.
+You can change that with exact value by specifying the axisMin and axisMax, or you can change the valueAxisMaxOver.
+That will add ‘invisible’ data on the max value, acting as ‘padding’ on current data.

 Geometries

-Geometry is just a layer that takes the item and decides how and where to draw it in the chart.
+Geometry is a layer that takes the item and decides how and where to draw it in the chart.
 By using ItemPainter, we can draw different items while passing the same data.
 We could also expand our ChartItem<T> to show additional or other data.

 Statistics